oopsmonk/documentation/iot/0.1/cryptocore/iota-projects/send-value-transaction.md

 7. Use the [`sendTrytes()`](https://github.com/iotaledger/iota.js/tree/next/packages/core#module_core.sendTrytes) method to do proof of work and send the transactions to the connected node

     ```js
-    // We need the bundle to be in order head to tail before sending it to the node
+    // We need the bundle to be in order head to tail before sending it to the IOTA node
-    iota.sendTrytes(trytes, depth, network)
+   IOTA.sendTrytes(trytes, depth, network)
         .then(bundle => {
         // Increment the index to avoid withdrawing from the same address again
         let index = indexFile.index;